PEDIATRIC NEUROPSYCHOLOGY RESIDENCY

 Required Application Materials and Deadlines

-Application materials must be received by December 17.
+Application materials must be received by January 6.
 The program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and participates in the APPCN Resident Matching Program.
 Applicants must register with National Matching Services, Inc. (www.natmatch.com; 416-977-3431).
-Our program code number is 8123.
+The Neurology Track program code number is 8123 and the Rehabilitation Track is program code 8122.
 This residency site agrees to abide by the APPCN policy that no person at this facility will solicit, accept, or use any ranking-related information from any residency applicant.

 Applications should include:

 • Letter of intent, including statement of professional goals

 • Three letters of recommendation

 • Two assessment reports written by the applicant, preferably showing breadth in terms of diagnosis and age of child assessed